 The goal of the second and third years of fellowship training is the acquisition of research skills and the accomplishment of a meaningful research project.
 During the second and third years, approximately 80% of the fellow's time is spent in basic science research with 20% in clinical responsibilities.
 In addition to the general Endocrine clinic schedule, the second and third year fellows have their own clinic schedules.
 This allows the fellow, under the supervision of staff pediatric endocrinologists, to follow their own patients from initial diagnosis through treatment and follow-up.
 This program's goal is to prepare fellows for board certification and a successful career in pediatric endocrinology.

-Questions regarding the fellowship program may be directed to the Program Director, Bruce Boston, M.D. via email or telephone.
+Questions regarding the fellowship program may be directed to the Program Director, Lisa Madison, M.D. via email or telephone.

 For more information contact:

 Lisa Madison, MD, Fellowship Program Director

 Portland, OR 97239